jalingo/MagicCloud/README.md

 #### Concurrency, Grand Central Dispatch & the Main Thread

-If this project is your first attempt at working asynchronous operations, there are a lot of great resources out there that will ultimately save you a lot of time and trouble...
+If this project is your first attempt at working with asynchronous operations, there are a lot of great resources out there that will ultimately save you a lot of time and trouble...

 ```
 Apple's Concurrency Programming Guide
+Apple's CloudKit Design Guide
 Apple's Grand Central Dispatch ...
 ```

-Thanks to Grand Central Dispatch, Apple has done most of the heavy lifting for us, but you will still have to understand the order your processes will execute and that varying amounts of time will be needed for cloud interactions to occur.
-Dispatch Groups (and XCTExpectations for unit testing) can be very helpful, in this regard.
+Thanks to **Grand Central Dispatch**, **Apple** has done most of the heavy lifting for us, but you will still have to understand the order your processes will execute and that varying amounts of time will be needed for cloud interactions to occur. **Dispatch Groups** (and **XCTExpectations** for unit testing) can be very helpful, in this regard.

-Do **NOT** lock up the main thread with synchronous activity; every app needs to separate waiting for data and updating views.
+Do ***NOT*** lock up the **main thread** with cloud activity; every app needs to keep waiting for data and updating views on separate threads.
+If your not sure what that means, then you may want to more closely review the documentation mentioned above.

 #### Error Notifications & Authentication

 ## Reporting Bugs

 If you've had any issues, first please review the existing documentation.
-After being certain that you're dealing with a replicable bug the best way to submit the issue is through GitHub.
+After being certain that you're dealing with a replicable bug, the best way to submit the issue is through GitHub.

 ```
+Issues > Create New...
 ```

 You can also email `dev@escapechaos.com`, or for a more immediate response check out Stack Overflow.